rgeissen/trusted-data-agent/README.md

 *   **Tool Execution:** Watch as the agent executes specific tools and gathers data.
 *   **Response Synthesis:** Observe the final phase where the agent synthesizes the gathered information into a coherent answer.

 This provides a level of transparency typically not available for REST API interactions, offering a "glass box" view into the agent's operations.
 The key benefit is that you can trigger a complex workflow through a single API call and then use the UI to visually monitor its progress, understand how it's being executed, and immediately diagnose any issues that may arise.
-This turns the UI into an essential tool for the development, debugging, and monitoring of any integration with the Trusted Data Agent.
+This turns the UI into an essential tool for the development, debugging, and monitoring of any integration with the Uderia Platform.

 ---